Heartbreak in America’s Heartland, SDSU falls 22-21 in final seconds

 Last week, CMU won with under a minute to go.
 Saturday, it needed late-game heroics again.
 SDSU did not fold.

 After White left the game with what appeared to be cramps, his replacement, Dominic Oliver, stopped Harris for a six-yard loss, setting up a 3rd and 13 from SDSU’s 38.
-Lapas sailed a pass into coverage; Phillips intercepted the throw and returned it 68 yards.
-Oliver could not block Lapas, and CMU’s QB made the tackle to give the Chippewas one more chance to win the game.
+Labas sailed a pass into coverage; Phillips intercepted the throw and returned it 68 yards.
+Oliver could not block Labas, and CMU’s QB made the tackle to give the Chippewas one more chance to win the game.

 Danny O’Neil runs onto the field.
 (Paul Garrison/EVT)